luiseduardobrito/sample-chat-electron/README.md

     - Settings window for handling user profile and server configuration

 - **v0.0.3**
+    - Automated buld system based on Gulp for handling deploy, testes and docs
     - Build scripts for creating Rar SFX files for Windows from NPM command line.
     - Build scripts for creating Ubuntu deb files
     - Multiple rooms in single server